drmaize/ThermoAlign/README.md

 ![alt tag](https://github.com/drmaize/ThermoAlign/blob/master/images/docker_screen_shot_2.png)

 Note your container id.
 It is the id following "root@." in your terminal.
-So for example, if your terminal shows "root@44a8a1fe2bff:", 44a8a1fe2bff is your container id.
+For example, if your terminal shows "root@44a8a1fe2bff:", 44a8a1fe2bff is your container id.

 After exiting from a container, the output files may be copied from the container to host.

     # Command 6: exit Docker container
     exit

-    # Command 7: copy output files from the container to host directory.
+    # Command 7: copy output files from the container to your desired local directory.
+    # This command has the following structure

-    docker cp <containerId>:/file/path/within/container /host/path/target
+    docker cp <containerId>:/file/path/within/container /local/path/target

-    # Example:
-    # Note: Replace "44a8a1fe2bff" with your docker contaiener id;
-    # Replace "TA_2016-09-16T16_24_05_130340/" with the directory name of the TA output files you have generated within your container;
-    # Replace "./" with your desired local directory
+    # Here is an example of the actual command which needs to be edited a bit on your machine
     docker cp 44a8a1fe2bff:/TA_codes/TA_2016-09-16T16_24_05_130340/ ./
+    # (i) Replace "44a8a1fe2bff" with the docker contaiener id on your machine;
+    # (ii) Replace "TA_2016-09-16T16_24_05_130340/" with the directory name of the TA output folder generated after running ThermoAlign;
+    # (iii) Replace "./" with the path for your desired local directory

 The output files from each modules are explained <a href="#output">here</a>.